History of Sarasota, Florida: Spanish exploration

-In 1539, Spanish Conquistador Hernando de Soto sailed into South Tampa Bay and made landing at Little Manatee River.
-On early maps, the smaller bay along the coast to the south and the areas of contemporary Bradenton and Sarasota were identified as Zara Zota, Zara Sota, Sarazota, or Sarasota on maps.
+In 1539, Spanish Conquistador Hernando de Soto sailed into southern Tampa Bay landing near the mouth of the Manatee River at Shaw's Point which is now part of the De Soto National Memorial.
+On early maps, the smaller bay along the coast to the south and the areas of contemporary Bradenton and Sarasota were identified as Zara Zota, Zara Sota, Sarazota, or Sarasota on maps.[citations?]